 Sea organ

-After visiting the old city and its sacral monuments, it was time for me to take a walk on Zadar Riva (coast).
+After visiting the old town and its sacral monuments, it was time for me to take a walk on Zadar Riva (coast).
 The atmosphere was great, like in other Croatian coastal towns.
 But there was something that made Zadar unique compared to these cities: sea organ.

 It took me around 5 minutes of walking from the old city until I heard the first sounds of the sea instrument.
 I stayed there for a few minutes to enjoy the sea and its waves playing music.